• Welcome

 Classes have a buddy.
 The buddy classes visit each other to share with each other, one example is buddy reading.

-Card system
+Card system to promote school values

 Te Kura o Ritimana positive reinforcement (schoolwide)

-Cards – blue/green/white
+Cards – green/blue/white

 Teachers may send children who are making the right choices with the green card up to the DP’s/Principals when appropriate.